skybber/JInjector/README.md

 ## Overview

-HotswapPatcher is a Java agent crafted to enable on-the-fly modifications of Java classes through patch files in plain text.
-This tool allows even altering classes within the JDK or JAR files without the need for recompilation, streamlining the development process.
+HotswapPatcher is a Java agent designed to enable modifications of Java classes on-the-fly through patch text files, using a syntax that extends from Java.
+This tool enables the alteration of classes within the JDK or JAR files without requiring recompilation, thus streamlining the development process.
 Utilizing patch files in the Javassist format, HotswapPatcher allows injecting code directly into existing Java methods.

 ## Features

-- **Dynamic Class Modification**: Modify Java classes at runtime using simple, plain text patch files.
+- **Dynamic Class Modification**: Modify Java classes at runtime using simple, plain text patch files using syntax extended from Java.
 - **No Compilation Required**: Patch files do not require compilation, allowing for rapid development cycles.
 - **Javassist Syntax Support**: Utilize the full power of Javassist's syntax for class and method modifications.
-- Just now restricted on **Pre and Post Method Injection**: Easily insert custom code before or after method execution with `insertBefore` and `insertAfter` directives.

 ## Usage